Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 - Efficiency: Easily-run Ansible playbooks reduce the effort required to build environments and set up applications
 - Simplicity: Users can get up to speed and be productive quickly with the tool

-The "02-config-elk-server-with-docker.yml" Ansible playbook implements the following tasks:
+The "02-config-elk-server-with-docker.yml" Ansible playbook performs the following tasks:

+- Installs Docker
+- Installs the pip package management system
+- Increases the memory size of the VMs
+- Downloads and launches the ELK container
+- Enables the Docker service to run on boot